-You haven’t heard all the stories, but what about the stories of single poor mothers with children or poor families with children from various cultures, creeds and different races or ethnic backgrounds that can’t obtain the American dream, due to certain obstacles in their way, for example, you have an unlicensed or licensed Social Worker, and she is always in your neighborhood, and she tries to catch you doing anything to make you look bad, and then out of the blue, she comes to your apartment or house and decides to take all your children away from you!

-Then you end up getting a letter from the child’s attorney telling you to be ready to come to youth court.
-Then, you have the unlicensed or licensed Social Worker telling you to bring your own

-Family Law Attorney, even if you can’t afford one!
-Then after you figure out that you can’t afford an attorney, you go to court anyway to try to get your kids from the state you reside and explain to the judge that you are doing the best you can, but you are poor.
-Although you are poor, you still can afford to take care of all your children without the state interrupting your family life!
+You haven’t heard all of the stories.
+What about poor single mothers or poor families with children from various cultures, creeds, and races or ethnic backgrounds that can’t obtain the American dream due to certain obstacles in their way—for example, perhaps a social worker has threatened to take away the children.
+Imagine in that situation getting a letter from your child’s attorney telling you to be ready to come to youth court.
+Then the social worker instructs you to bring your own family law attorney, even if you can’t afford one!
+After you figure out that you can’t afford an attorney, you must go to court anyway to try to get your kids back from the state and explain to the judge that you are doing the best you can, but you are poor.
+Although you are poor, you still can afford to take care of all of your children without the state interrupting your family life!

-CHAPTER 1 “THE TRUTHS AND UNTRUTHS”

-But they don’t care they put you through a whole lot of changes!
-The unlicensed or licensed Social Worker makes you sign a service agreement, and if you feel it is unfair, she does not care.
+The judge and the social worker don’t care; they put you through a whole lot of changes!
+The social worker makes you sign a service agreement and if you feel it is unfair, she does not care.
 She just does not allow you to see any of your children at all!

-Then you end up sobbing at home wishing you had a lawyer to protect your parental rights, but you don’t have anybody looking out for your best interest!
+You may end up sobbing at home, wishing you had a lawyer to protect your parental rights, but you don’t have anybody looking out for your best interest!

-The court only keeps telling you they are looking out for the kids' best interest and they don’t care, if you are in financial ruin, or in social depravity, lose your reputation and lose your only home and then you must move to a different neighborhood, all due to the fact a neighbor ” had to stick their nose in your business and call an unlicensed or licensed Social Worker and cause you more harm than good!
+The court keeps telling you they are only looking out for the kids’ best interest and it doesn’t matter if you are facing financial ruin or social depravity.
+You might lose your reputation and home and then you must move to a different neighborhood, all because a neighbor had to stick their nose in your business and call a social worker and cause you more harm than good!

-All your dreams of having a better place to live and more e-money just went down the tubes!
+All your dreams of having a better place to live and earning more money just went down the tubes!

-Quoted by CBS News, Six out of 10 Americans believe the American dream is dead per a recent poll.
-And lots of people are talking about how terrible that is.
+According to CBS News, six out of ten Americans believe the American dream is dead per a recent poll.
+Lots of people are talking about how terrible that is.

-But what I haven't seen addressed is that 4 out of 10 Americans believe the The American dream is not dead -- that it is, in fact, still alive and kicking.
-And Article by Stacy Rapacon, Online Editor, stated, “Wealthy people usually aren't born that way.”
+What I haven’t seen addressed is the fact that four out of ten Americans believe the American dream is not dead—that it is, in fact, still alive and kicking.
+An article by online editor Stacy Rapacon states, “Wealthy people usually aren’t born that way.
 Most spend their lives amassing their fortunes by working hard, spending little, saving a lot, and investing wisely.”
-It may sound like a simple strategy, but the fact that most Americans fall short of having millionaires’ status proves that it's easier said than done.
+It may sound like a simple strategy, but the fact that most Americans fall short of having millionaire status proves that it is easier said than done.

-Then again, 10.4 million households in the U.S. have $1 million or more in

-CHAPTER 1 “THE TRUTHS AND UNTRUTHS”

-investable assets, per market research and consulting firm Spectrem Group, and their ranks are growing.
-So, it's not impossible.to read on to learn what you might be doing to keep yourself out of the millionaire's club.
+Then again, 10.4 million households in the United States have $1 million or more in investable assets per market research and consulting firm the Spectrem Group, and their ranks are growing.
+So it’s not impossible to reach the millionaire club.
+Read on to learn what you might be doing to keep yourself out of it.

-More importantly, find out how you can change your ways and build your own seven-figure nest egg.
+More important, find out how you can change your ways and build your own seven-figure nest egg.